activist-org/i18n-check/docs/source/_static/CONTRIBUTING.rst

 **Great Bug Reports** tend to have:

-- A quick summary
+* A quick summary
-- Steps to reproduce
+* Steps to reproduce
-- What you expected would happen
+* What you expected would happen
-- What actually happens
+* What actually happens
-- Notes (why this might be happening, things tried that didn't work, etc)
+* Notes (why this might be happening, things tried that didn't work, etc)

 To make the above steps easier, the ``i18n-check`` team asks that contributors report bugs using the `bug report template <https://github.com/activist-org/i18n-check/issues/new?assignees=&labels=bug&projects=activist-org%2F1&template=bug_report.yml>`_, with these issues further being marked with the `Bug <https://github.com/activist-org/i18n-check/issues?q=is%3Aissue%20state%3Aopen%20type%3ABug>`_ type.

 Again, thank you for your time in reporting issues!

+.. _feature-requests:

 Feature requests
 ----------------

 Feature requests are more than welcome!
 Please take a moment to find out whether your idea fits with the scope and aims of the project.
 When making a suggestion, provide as much detail and context as possible, and further make clear the degree to which you would like to contribute in its development.
 Feature requests are marked with the `Feature <https://github.com/activist-org/i18n-check/issues?q=is%3Aissue%20state%3Aopen%20type%3AFeature>`_ type in the `issues <https://github.com/activist-org/i18n-check/issues>`_.

+.. _pull-requests:

 Pull requests
 -------------

 Good pull requests — patches, improvements and new features — are the foundation of our community making ``i18n-check``.
 They should remain focused in scope and avoid containing unrelated commits.
-Note that all contributions to this project will be made under `the specified license <https://github.com/activist-org/i18n-check/tree/main/LICENSE.txt>`_ and should follow the coding indentation and style standards (contact us if unsure).
+Note that all contributions to this project will be made under `the specified license <LICENSE.txt>`_ and should follow the coding indentation and style standards (contact us if unsure).

 **Please ask first** before embarking on any significant pull request (implementing features, refactoring code, etc), otherwise you risk spending a lot of time working on something that the developers might not want to merge into the project.
 With that being said, major additions are very appreciated!